List of Twin Peaks characters: Josie Packard

-Josie Packard, played by Joan Chen, is from Hong Kong, and is ethnic Chinese.
+Jocelyn "Josie" Packard (Note: Chen is credited as playing Jocelyn Packard in the show's opening credits.), played by Joan Chen, is from Hong Kong, and is ethnic Chinese.
 Josie meets and marries Andrew Packard, owner of the Packard Mill, in Hong Kong and accompanies him to Twin Peaks.
 After Andrew's death in a boating accident, Josie inherits the mill, which is run by her sister-in-law Catherine.
 Catherine resents Josie for taking over the mill and suspects that Josie was responsible for Andrew's death.
 Catherine's husband, Pete Martell, a former woodcutter, is good friends with Josie, seeing her fragile side and striving to protect her.
 Through most of the first season, Josie seems innocent, an easy mark and potential victim for her savvy, cunning sister-in-law and Catherine's lover, Ben Horne.
 It is only later revealed that Josie is a classic femme fatale whose innocence masks a manipulative and cold-blooded side.

 After her husband's death, Josie starts dating the town sheriff, Harry S. Truman.
 Agent Dale Cooper, in town investigating the murder of Laura Palmer, has befriended Truman and quickly detects Truman's feelings for Josie but does not trust her.
 To no avail, he warns Truman not to get too close to Josie.
 At the end of the first season, a mysterious caller shoots Cooper.
 He survives, thanks to a quick operation, but does not get a look at his assailant, who is later revealed to have been Josie.
 She reveals that she shot him out of fear that he would discover her role in Andrew's death and her other criminal wrongdoings.
 These fears turn out to be accurate.
 She ultimately dies of heart failure from "fear" after an encounter with evil spirit BOB after having shot and killed Thomas Eckhardt, a longtime tormentor of hers due to his obsession with her.